EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 However, this conclusion does appear to be at odds, with the usual formulation of the Dirac electron in geometric algebra.

 We note that of the zero order terms, the direct zero order term is the most mathematically elegant, and works equally in all dimensions.
 We note that at least numerically, there exists a meaningfull difference between the one-up model, and the subset of its dynamics that we may describe with a direct zero order term; the one-up model can indeed be observed to conserve amplitudes to machine precision; whereas addition of a zero order term complicates this nice and simple picture; in pragmatic terms conservation properties are still looking excellent, but we are not certain what this means for the long term evolution of the solution.

+In any case, the dynamics even of the more attractive zero order term, appears to be at best a computational simplification, of a subset of the dynamics of a one-up model.

 ## Systems of equations